SolidLabResearch/WhatsInAPod/content/2_problem_statement.md

 ## The Solid pod as a permissioned document hierarchy # {#documentcentric}
 <!-- The first interpretation we look at is document-centric. -->
-The envisioned Solid ecosystem in its current state is not well defined, and leaves room for different interpretations of the concepts proposed in the vision.
+The envisioned Solid ecosystem in its current state is not well defined, and leaves room for different interpretations of the concepts proposed in its vision.
-In this section, we present the currently frequently shared understanding of Solid as a document-centric ecosystem, where the Solid pod is fundamentally understood as a permissioned document hierarchy.
+In this section, we present the general understanding of Solid as a document-centric ecosystem, where the Solid pod is fundamentally understood as a permissioned document hierarchy.

 <!-- data and files stored as documents on the pod -->
+In this interpretation,
-In this interpretation of the ecosystem, the premise of separation of application and data is approached from the perspective of the Solid pods as a document storage system.
+the separation of application and data in the ecosystem is approached from the perspective of the Solid pods as a document storage system.
-The Solid pod manages all data as documents in a hierarchical structure of documents and containers, similar to a file system organizes data as files ad directories.
+The Solid pod manages all data as documents in a hierarchical structure of documents and containers, similar to how a file system organizes data as files ad directories.
 Structured data can be stored on the Solid pod by converting it to a document in an RDF format,